serengil/deepface/README.md

 Herein, image path argument could be exact image path, numpy array or base64 encoded image.
 Also, you are expected to store your facial image data base in the folder that you passed to the db_path argument with .jpg or .png extension.

-**Large Scale Face Recognition** - [`Demo with Elasticsearch`](https://youtu.be/i4GvuOmzKzo), [`Demo with Spotify Annoy`](https://youtu.be/Jpxm914o2xk)

-Notice that face recognition has O(n) time complexity and this becomes problematic for millions level data and limited hardware.
-If you have a really strong database, then you use [relational databases and regular SQL](https://sefiks.com/2021/02/06/deep-face-recognition-with-sql/).
-Besides, you can store facial embeddings in nosql databases.
-That's a better way.
-In this way, you can have the power of the map reduce technology.
-Here, you can find some implementation experiments with [mongoDb](https://sefiks.com/2021/01/22/deep-face-recognition-with-mongodb/), [Cassandra](https://sefiks.com/2021/01/24/deep-face-recognition-with-cassandra/) and [Hadoop](https://sefiks.com/2021/01/31/deep-face-recognition-with-hadoop-and-spark/).

-Herein, approximate nearest neighbor (a-nn) algorithm reduces the time complexity dramatically.
-[Spotify Annoy](https://sefiks.com/2020/09/16/large-scale-face-recognition-with-spotify-annoy/), [Facebook Faiss](https://sefiks.com/2020/09/17/large-scale-face-recognition-with-facebook-faiss/) and [NMSLIB](https://sefiks.com/2020/09/19/large-scale-face-recognition-with-nmslib/) are amazing a-nn libraries.
-Besides, [Elasticsearch](https://sefiks.com/2020/11/27/large-scale-face-recognition-with-elasticsearch/) wraps an a-nn algorithm and it offers highly scalability feature.
-You should run deepface within those a-nn frameworks if you have really large scale data sets.

 **Face recognition models** - [`Demo`](https://youtu.be/i_MOwvhbLdI)

 Deepface is a **hybrid** face recognition package.
 It currently wraps the **state-of-the-art** face recognition models: [`VGG-Face`](https://sefiks.com/2018/08/06/deep-face-recognition-with-keras/) , [`Google FaceNet`](https://sefiks.com/2018/09/03/face-recognition-with-facenet-in-keras/), [`OpenFace`](https://sefiks.com/2019/07/21/face-recognition-with-openface-in-keras/), [`Facebook DeepFace`](https://sefiks.com/2020/02/17/face-recognition-with-facebook-deepface-in-keras/), [`DeepID`](https://sefiks.com/2020/06/16/face-recognition-with-deepid-in-keras/), [`ArcFace`](https://sefiks.com/2020/12/14/deep-face-recognition-with-arcface-in-keras-and-python/) and [`Dlib`](https://sefiks.com/2020/07/11/face-recognition-with-dlib-in-python/).
 The default configuration verifies faces with VGG-Face model.
 You can set the base model while verification as illustared below.